-- Linking Unitary Patent Regulation participation to UPC participation - Article 18 section 2 Unitary Patent Regulation - Unitary Patent only takes effect in member states which have ratified the UPC agreement at the time of registration - UPC agreement enters into force (Article 89 section 1) upon ratification by at least thirteen member states including Germany, France and the United Kingdom (3 + 10) → Brexit!? → UK intends to ratify UPC in summer / autumn 2017 (planned for April 2017, but the parliamentary approval of legislation which is necessary for ratification is delayed) → Replacement by Italy? - Risk: Territorial fragmentation of the patent depending on time of registration and ratification (successive accession)
+- Linking Unitary Patent Regulation participation to UPC participation - Article 18 section 2 Unitary Patent Regulation - Unitary Patent only takes effect in member states which have ratified the UPC agreement at the time of registration - UPC agreement enters into force (Article 89 section 1) upon ratification by at least thirteen member states including Germany, France and the United Kingdom (3 + 10) → Brexit!?
+UK ratified UPC Agreement on 26 April 2018!
+Germany!?
+Constitutional complaint is pending (2 BvR 739/17) - Risk: Territorial fragmentation of the patent depending on time of registration and ratification (successive accession)